googlesamples/assistant-sdk-python/google-assistant-sdk/googlesamples/assistant/grpc/README.rst

 It implements the following features:

-- Triggering a conversation using a key press.
+- Triggering a conversation using a key press
-- Audio recording of user queries (single or multiple consecutive queries).
+- Audio recording of user queries (single or multiple consecutive queries)
-- Playback of the Assistant response.
+- Playback of the Assistant response
-- Conversation state management.
+- Conversation state management
-- Volume control.
+- Volume control

 .. _package: https://pypi.python.org/pypi/google-assistant-grpc